pingcap/docs-tidb-operator/en/backup-by-ebs-snapshot-across-multiple-kubernetes.md

 **You must execute the following steps in the control plane**.

-Depending on the authorization method you choose in the previous step for granting remote storage access, you can back up data to S3 storage using any of the following methods accordingly:
+Depending on the authorization method you choose in the previous step for granting remote storage access, you can back up data by EBS snapshots using any of the following methods accordingly:

 <SimpleTab>
 <div label="AK/SK">